-- The \classref tag should suppress multiple footnotes on the same \{page, section, whatever\}. - We should consider numbered pagaraphs. - Make sure all other constructors are defined in terms of the complete constructor.
-(Mostly done -jjh) - Some definitions start with a capital letter, some do not.
-The decision factor doesn't even seem to be whether the first "sentence" is a fragment or a complete sentence.
-Rationalize.
+- The \classref tag should suppress multiple footnotes on the same {page, section, whatever}. - We should consider numbered pagaraphs. - Make sure all other constructors are defined in terms of the complete constructor.
+(Mostly done -jjh) - Make the code environment use a monospaced font.